infect2/infiniwall-box2dweb/README.md

 By this project, you will understand how physics engine can be integrated with CSS transform for eye-catching showing.

 ## How to run
-To see demo, load index.html, then press the button at the bottom.
+To see demo, load index.html, then press the button at the top.
 Those browser that do not support HTML5 Worker natively, uncheck the "use worker" check box.
 It use fakeworker.js instead.

 ## Underyling open source projects
 INFINIWALL: [github](https://github.com/cubiq/infiniwall.git)